 If you are dealing with split ends, don’t fret just yet!
 There are many ways to get rid of them.
 The most effective way to do this is to maintain your hair with regular cuts, at least every six weeks.
 Even if you’re trying to grow it out, regularly trimming your tresses won’t slow growth and will help to prevent split ends.
 Here are a few other options to consider:

 Your hairstylist will be able to recommend a haircut for your face shape and lifestyle that will best suit you and take care of your damaged ends.
 If your goal is growth, you won’t be forced into rocking a bob!
 Your stylist can trim your hair in a way that helps you achieve your hair goals by cutting in layers or feathering it, the latter of which is a texturizing technique.

 Does the idea of cutting your mane make you break out into a complete panic?
 Don’t sweat it.
 There are still a few ways to get rid of split ends without a massive chop, but some sort of trim will be necessary to get rid of them altogether.
 To lessen or prevent them, consider the following:

 The best form of split end treatment is to not get them in the first place!
+Thankfully, there are a number of effective ways to prevent split ends.
 First, lay off the hot styling tools.
 Let your hair air dry if possible and try to use foam rollers instead of your curling iron or hot rollers.
 Second, be sure to book regular hair cut appointments with your stylist so that your locks are in the best shape possible.
 And make home remedies for split ends, like the weekly hair masks listed above, a part of your regular beauty routine.

 A few other things to try include: